himansupradha4445/Java-Basics/README.md

 **Why Use**
 i.
 For Method Overriding
 ii.
 For Code reusability
+**REAL TIMA AUTOMATION**
+- Inheritance is used to create a Base class for driver setup, tear-down, logs, and waits.
+-  All test classes extend this Base class to reuse common functionality.

 ### Polymorphism :
 - When a method show different behaviour at different time.